 Rating: 3.75 out of 5 Starts

-“The Black Phone” is now playing in theaters.
+“The Black Phone” is now playing in theaters, and Peacock streaming service.
 You can watch the trailer below.